-- 79. Plaintiff restates the foregoing paragraphs as if set forth fully herein. - 80.
-The Salesforce Subpoena instructs Salesforce to produce subscriber information and campaign records. - 81.
-The Committee provided no notice to Plaintiff of the information sought from the Salesforce Subpoena. - 82.
-The Salesforce Subpoena demands non-public, highly confidential, and sensitive information regarding RNC donors and supporters. - 83.
-The RNC and its donors and supporters have a reasonable expectation of privacy in this information. - 84.
+- 91. Plaintiff restates the foregoing paragraphs as if set forth fully herein. - 92.
+The Salesforce Subpoena instructs Salesforce to produce essentially all information on RNC email campaigns over a two-month period and all information regarding the RNC's use of the Salesforce Marketing Cloud platform over the same period. - 93.
+The Select Committee provided no notice to Plaintiff of the information sought from the Salesforce Subpoena. - 94.
+The Salesforce Subpoena demands non-public, highly confidential, and sensitive information regarding RNC donors and supporters. - 95.
+The RNC and its donors and supporters have a reasonable expectation of privacy in this information. - 96.
 The Fourth Amendment enumerates the right of private individuals to be free from unreasonable search and seizure by the government into their persons, houses, papers, and effects.
 It also protects a person's reasonable privacy expectations.
 Katz v.
-United States, 389 U.S. 347, 351 (1967). - 85.
+United States, 389 U.S. 347, 351 (1967). - 97.
 The Fourth Amendment restricts the ability of the Select Committee to issue sweeping subpoenas untethered from any valid legislative purpose.
 See Oklahoma Press Pub.
 Co. v.
-Walling, 327 U.S. 186, 196 (1946).

-86. If the government, including the Select Committee, seeks to obtain documents or data protected by the Fourth Amendment, it must do so by consent or as otherwise authorized by law.
+Walling, 327 U.S. 186, 196 (1946). - 98.
+If the government, including the Select Committee, seeks to obtain documents or data protected by the Fourth Amendment, it must do so by consent or as otherwise authorized by law.

 Plaintiff has not provided its consent for Salesforce to produce its data related to its fundraising and other political activities to the Select Committee.
 And for the reasons discussed above, the Salesforce Subpoena is invalid.

-87. "Congress has no enumerated constitutional power to conduct investigations or issue subpoenas," but rather each House has an implied "power to secure needed information in order to legislate."
+99. "Congress has no enumerated constitutional power to conduct investigations or issue subpoenas," but rather each House has an implied "power to secure needed information in order to legislate."
 Trump v.
 Mazars USA, LLP, 140 S. Ct.
 2019, 2031 (2020) (citing McGrain v.
 Daugherty, 273 U.S. 135, 161 (1927) (internal quotations omitted)).
 A congressional subpoena is "justified solely as an adjunct to the legislative process" and "must serve a valid legislative purpose."
 Id. (internal quotations omitted).
 An all-encompassing subpoena for personal, nonofficial documents falls outside the scope of Congress' legitimate legislative power.
-See Id. at 2040 (Thomas, J., dissenting.).
+See id. at 2040 (Thomas, J., dissenting.).

-88. The Salesforce Subpoena is broad and indefinite as to exceed the purported lawfully authorized purpose of the Select Committee.
+100. The Salesforce Subpoena is broad and indefinite as to exceed the purported lawfully authorized purpose of the Select Committee.
 It contains no limitations seeking to preserve applicable privileges or prevent violations of constitutional rights.

-89. For the Select Committee to subpoen Salesforce for all of Plaintiff's political supporter records over a substantial period is entirely unreasonable.
-Such a request is so broad both temporally and with respect to the collected data, that the Select Committee exceeds any lawfully authorized purpose.
+101. For the Select Committee to subpoen Salesforce for all of Plaintiff's political supporter records over a substantial period is entirely unreasonable.
+Such a request is so broad, both temporally and with respect to the collected data, that the Select Committee exceeds any lawfully authorized purpose.

-90. As the Salesforce Subpoena exceeds the lawfully authorized purpose of the Select Committee, full compliance with such subpoena would violate Plaintiff's and its supporters'

-Fourth Amendment protection against unlawful search and seizure.
+102. As the Salesforce Subpoena exceeds the lawfully authorized purpose of the Select Committee, full compliance with such subpoena would violate Plaintiff's and its supporters' Fourth Amendment protection against unlawful search and seizure.
 The Salesforce Subpoena is thus invalid and unenforceable.